ProIntegritate/MetaHash/README.md

 - OriginalFilename
 - ProductName

 Metahashes have a bit less entropy and they can match more malware, but are also prone for false positives.
-Not that no version numbers (which changes freqnently) are included in the hashing process (i.e. FileVersion, ProductVersion, Assembly Version).
+Note that no version numbers are included in the hashing process (i.e. *FileVersion, ProductVersion, Assembly Version*).

 ![Test Image ](Corellation.png)